Thursday 30th April, 2020

 Finally we wanted to reassure you that Penfold is doing well and here to help you for the long-term.
 As hard as it may seem it always helps at a time like this to view the current situation from a long-term perspective and with some optimism!

 1. COVID-19 and its impact on the financial markets

 As the virus began to spread outside of China and into the rest of the world, the travel restrictions and lockdowns caused major disruption to global economic activity.
 This uncertainty decreased demand on an aggregate level, and caused the price of assets, goods and services in the economy to drop.
 Therefore, the value of the financial markets themselves declined.

 Has this affected my Penfold pension?

 The money within your Penfold pension is invested in financial markets around the world through one of four investment portfolios provided by BlackRock.
 Therefore, the fall in value of these financial markets means that the value of your Penfold pension would have dropped since late February and your ‘total gain/ loss value’ may be showing a negative amount.

 Undoubtedly, these ‘losses’ can be worrying if we pay close attention to the value of our pension from day to day.
 However, the amount that you’ve contributed into your pension has not just disappeared or been lost forever.

-The amount of units of a fund that your contributions have purchased are still the exact same as ever.
-The only change is that the value of these units for the time being have depreciated, meaning that your pension pot at the moment may be looking smaller than what you’ve already contributed.
+The number of units of a fund that your contributions have purchased are still the exact same as ever.
+The only change is that the value of these units, for the time being, have depreciated, meaning that your pension pot at the moment may be looking smaller than what you’ve already contributed.